Skip to Main Content

 Carlos García, David López and Frank Coves lineage mixers anchoring full ACA Colombia sound departments

 Here is how the work shapes up.
 A full sound recordist team in Colombia is built around the production-sound mixer.
 The senior tier of that pool is one of Latin America's strongest.
 Carlos García anchors the feature-mixer lineage with credits on Ciro Guerra's Embrace of the Serpent and Birds of Passage.
 Collaborator credits on Apichatpong Weerasethakul's Memoria.
-David López carries the parallel feature-and-series mixer track through Franco Lolli's Litigante and Pájaros plus broader Caracol and Netflix Latam series work.
+David López carries the parallel feature-and-series mixer track through Franco Lolli's Litigante and Pájaros plus wider Caracol and Netflix Latam series work.

+Here is how the picture comes together.
 Frank Coves shaped Monos' sonic identity through production sound and foley.
-The mid-tier mixer pool covers documentary, commercial and telenovela work through ACA Colombia (Asociación Colombiana de Actores, whose registration covers the sound department) with assistants and second boom-ops graduating out of Universidad Nacional and PUJ Centro Ático audio engineering programs.
+The mid-tier mixer pool covers documentary, commercial and telenovela work through ACA Colombia (Asociación Colombiana de Actores, whose sign-ups covers the sound department) with assistants and second boom-ops graduating out of Universidad Nacional and PUJ Centro Ático audio engineering programs.
 Telenovela-trained boom-op crew from the RCN and Caracol Bogotá floors complete the lineup.
-The broader RCN/Caracol pool means same-day boom-op replacements are realistic across Bogotá, Medellín, Cali and Barranquilla.
+The wider RCN/Caracol pool means same-day boom-op replacements are realistic across Bogotá, Medellín, Cali and Barranquilla.

+Here is what we have to work with.
 Department composition scales to format.
 A two-handed documentary team carries Carlos García or a mid-tier mixer on a MixPre-10 II bag rig plus utility-boom across vérité shoots in Cartagena, Medellín Comuna 13, the Amazon basin Leticia outpost or Sierra Nevada porter-hike sequences.
 A four-handed feature department adds a dedicated boom-op-one, boom-op-two and sound utility on a Sound Devices Scorpio 32-track cart-and-bag rig with full Wisycom MCR42, Lectrosonics SRc and Shure Axient Digital ADX5D wireless complement.
 Multi-camera telenovela and series production gets the cart-based Scorpio plus playback operator and ANE wireless coordinator.

 FAQ